 Komatsu Europe announced the WB97R-8, the latest model in Komatsu’s new range of backhoe loaders.
-Packed with customer-focused features, the WB97R-8 offers two-wheel steering and a powershift transmission, a high level of standard specifications and unrivaled operator visibility thanks to Komatsu’s unique combination of a lateral exhaust pipe and compact bonnet.
+Packed with customer-focused features, the WB97R-8 offers two-wheel steering and a powershift transmission, a high level of standard specifications and unrivalled operator visibility thanks to Komatsu’s unique combination of a lateral exhaust pipe and compact bonnet.

 Mecalac Construction Equipment has completed its range of sideshift backhoe loaders with the launch of its new Stage V compliant TLB880 model.
 The heavy-duty sideshift model had been designed to provide fast cycle times and precise operation.
-It incorporates a closed-centre hydraulics system that delivers a maximum flow rate of 143l/min and an operating pressure of 250 bar.
+It incorporates a closed-centre hydraulics system that delivers a maximum flow rate of 143l/min and operating pressure of 250 bar.

 JCB India Ltd has launched its new range of CEV Stage IV Backhoe Loaders.
 The range entails the new 3DX Plus, the 3DX Xtra, the 3DX Super & the 4DX to meet a wide range of applications for customers.
 The new Backhoe Loader range is powered by the 55kW JCB ecoMax diesel engine.

-© Copyright 2021.
+© Copyright 2017-2023.
 Mobility Foresights.
 All Rights Reserved.